-I once published an infographic on the state of SEO and illustrated Econsultancy’s findings, which show that “74% of companies and 82% of agencies surveyed said that social media is either somewhat or highly integrated into their SEO strategy.”
+I once published an infographic on the state of SEO by illustrating Econsultancy’s findings, which showed that “74% of companies and 82% of agencies surveyed said that social media is either somewhat or highly integrated into their SEO strategy.”

-A steady stream of social signals and traffic from the top social networking sites (Facebook, LinkedIn, Twitter, Pinterest, Instagram, etc.) can noticably boost your internal pages’ Google rankings.
+A steady stream of social signals and traffic from the top social networking sites (Facebook, LinkedIn, Twitter, Pinterest, Instagram, etc.) can noticeably boost your internal pages’ Google rankings.